taneliang/neh/README.md

 ## Publishing

-Our CircleCI workflow automatically deploys neh's `master` branch to Cloudflare Workers.
+Our CircleCI workflow automatically deploys neh's `main` branch to Cloudflare Workers.

 Having said that, here's how you can publish neh manually: